OpenCTI-Platform/connectors/valhalla/Readme.md

 this connector imports knowledge from the [Valhalla API](https://valhalla.nextron-systems.com/).
 The connector adds data for the following Valhalla observable/indicator types:

-* yara
+* stix2 indicator pattern: yara

-The connectors adds the following Entities:

-* Yara Rule

 ## Subscription